-The intent of this article is to permit greater flexibility for creative design and to provide recreational opportunities close to home by providing for residential subdivision which incorporate permanent usable open space.
-These provisions in accordance with Section 6.3 of these regulations allow individual lot areas and yard requirements to be reduced so as to permit closer grouping or "clustering" of homes on a portion of the site if the land thus saved is used for permanent open space.
+The intent of this article is to permit greater flexibility for attractive, creative and more environmentally sustainable design and to provide residential subdivision which incorporates permanent, usable open space and helps to reduce impervious area.
+These provisions, in accordance with Section 6.3 of these regulations, allow individual lot areas and yard requirements to be reduced so as to permit closer grouping or "clustering" of homes on a portion of the site if the land thus saved is used for permanent open space.
 Developers cannot, however, construct more dwelling units on the site than normally would be permitted in the respective zoning district.
 In order to obtain approval of plats under Residential Cluster Development, the following procedure shall be complied with:

 - 6.1.1 Concept Plan.
-A concept plan shall be submitted to the Planning Department and will show: - (a) General areas of building and the type of dwelling unit (single-family, townhouse, garden apartment, etc.). - (b) Street layout. - (c) Open space system. - (d) Vicinity map.
-(Scale: no smaller than 1'' = 2000') - (e) Estimated staging of construction. - (f) Topography with minimum 10' contours (USGS topographic maps are permitted for the concept plan). - (g) Number of acres in the entire tract. - (h) Overall density. - 6.1.2 Preliminary Plat.
-If the concept plan is favorably recommended by the Technical Advisory Committee, a preliminary plat shall be submitted following standard Preliminary Plat procedures as specified in Article IV and will also include the required information as specified in Section 6.3.4 entitled, Site Development Plan.
+A Concept Plat shall be submitted for Technical Advisory Committee and subsequent Planning Commission review to the Office of Planning and-Zoning, and, in addition to any requirements set forth in Section 4.0.13, it shall show: - (a) General areas of building and the type of dwelling unit (single-family, townhouse, garden apartment, etc.). - (b) Street layout. - (c) Open space system. - (d) Vicinity map.
+(Scale: no smaller than 1" = 2000') - (e) Estimated staging of construction.

-- 6.1.3 Site Development Plan.
-If the preliminary plat is approved by the Commission, the developer shall submit a Site Development Plan, to the Planning Department for review and approval.
-This requirement may be waived if the entire development consists of single-family detached dwelling units. - 6.1.4 A Final Plat(s) shall be submitted in accordance with standard subdivision regulations for approval, signature, and recordation.
-Final Plats filed on cluster development shall bear a statement indicating that the land lies within an approved residential cluster development. - 6.1.5 In addition, the following shall be observed: - (a) Resubdivision shall not be permitted in cluster development so as to reduce lot areas below those permitted in the originally recorded Final Plat. - (b) The development of land within the cluster is permitted only in accordance with the approved site development plan on file at the Planning Department. - (c) The agreements concerning the ownership and maintenance of open space land shall be recorded simultaneously with the Final Plat.
+- (f) Topography with minimum 10' contours (USGS topographic maps are permitted for the concept plan). - (g) Number of acres in the entire tract. - (h) Overall density. - (i) Estimated impervious area (if in the Critical Area, lot coverage) avoided. - (j) An approved Conceptual Stormwater Management Plan prior to Planning Commission review. - 6.1.2 Preliminary Plat.
+The Preliminary Plat shall be submitted following the standard Preliminary Plat procedures as specified in Article IV. - 6.1.3 A Final Plat(s) shall be submitted in accordance with these regulations for approval, signature, and recordation.
+Final Plats filed on cluster development shall bear a statement indicating that the land lies within an approved residential cluster development. - 6.1.4 In addition, the following shall be observed: - (a) Resubdivision shall not be permitted in cluster development so as to reduce lot areas below those permitted in the originally recorded Final Plat. - (b) The development of land within the cluster is permitted only in accordance with the approved site development plan on file at the Office of Planning and Zoning. - (c) The agreements concerning the ownership and maintenance of open space land shall be recorded prior to the recordation of the Final Plat.